danieletukudo/Jampay_QRcode_Scanner_Flask_API/README.md

 ## Class Overview

-### `BarcodeDetector`
+### `QrcodeDetector`

-- **Purpose**: Captures video from the webcam, detects barcodes, decodes their content, and annotates the video feed with the decoded text.
+- **Purpose**: Captures video from the webcam, detects QRcodes, decodes their content, and annotates the video feed with the decoded text.
 - **Methods**:
   - `__init__()`: Initializes the video capture and sets the camera resolution.
-  - `gen_frames()`: Captures frames, detects barcodes, decodes and annotates the frames, and yields them for streaming.
+  - `gen_frames()`: Captures frames, detects QRcodes, decodes and annotates the frames, and yields them for streaming.

 ## Contributing